 If you would like to adapt the Keeping Well at Home/This Winter booklets to create a localised print or digital version, please email the Project Lead, Jane McDermott.

-members of the public up-to-date on the latest government advice and provide support for those asked to self-isolate.
+During the COVID-19 pandemic there has been the need to keep members of the public up-to-date on the latest government advice and provide support for those asked to self-isolate.
 The move from face-to-face interaction towards digital communication disproportionately excludes older people – one of the groups hardest hit by COVID-19 – many of whom do not have access to the internet or have not been trained how to use it.

 According to an NHS Digital report, approximately 11.5 million people in the UK lack digital skills and 4.8 million people never go online, with around half (51%) of these aged over 65.
 While a separate report on digital exclusion found that older people in low-income groups and from marginalised communities are particularly affected.